paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/examples/README.md

   example of a device that provides an end-point for relayed provisioning packets when using the remote provisioning feature to provision devices.
-* @subpage md_examples_beaconing_README        "Beaconing" - An examples that implements custom beacon advertising and shows how to send and receive custom packets using the mesh SDK.
+* @subpage md_examples_beaconing_README        "Beaconing" - An examples that implements custom beacon advertising and shows how to send and receive custom packets using the nRF5 SDK for Bluetooth Mesh.
 * @subpage md_examples_dfu_README              "DFU over mesh" - An example that shows how to use the mesh DFU framework to update the firmware of a device over the mesh.
 * @subpage md_examples_serial_README           "Serial" - An example that shows how to